Special Guardianship Orders (SGOs) provide a permanent home for a child who can no longer live with their parents.

-An SGO formally recognises one or more people as a Special Guardian of a child.
-You have almost complete responsibility for caring for the child and can make major decisions about their upbringing without the involvement of the County Council.
-Special Guardians have all the responsibility for the day-to-day decisions about the care and upbringing of the child or young person.
-However, you should consult with the birth parents about important decisions, such as which school a child attends.
+An SGO formally recognises one or more people as a 'special guardian' of a child.
+They have almost complete responsibility for caring for the child and can make major decisions about their upbringing without the involvement of the County Council.
+They have all the responsibility for the day-to-day decisions about the care and upbringing of the child or young person, but should consult with the birth parents on important decisions, such as which school a child attends.

-There are some decisions Special Guardians cannot make without birth parent’s consent or permission from a court.
+There are some decisions special guardians cannot make without the birth parent’s consent or permission from a court.
 They include:

 - changing a child’s surname

 - removing a child from the United Kingdom for more than three months